Vajont Dam: Landslide and wave

 Firefighters who set out from Belluno, after reports of the raising of the level of the Piave, could not reach the location, since from a certain point onwards, the road coming from the valley had been completely swept away.
 Longarone was reached by firefighters who departed Pieve di Cadore, who were the first to realize what had happened and were able to communicate it.
-At 5:30 am on 10 October 1963, the first soldiers of the Italian Army arrived to bring relief and recover the dead.
+At 5:30 a.m. on 10 October 1963, the first soldiers of the Italian Army arrived to bring relief and recover the dead.
 The soldiers involved were mostly Alpini, some of whom belonged to the combat engineers, who dug by hand to seek the bodies of the missing.
-They also found safes of the banks of the country, no longer able to be opened with normal keys, as they were damaged.
+They also found bank safes too damaged to be opened with normal keys.
 The firefighters from 46 Provincial Commands also participated in the rescue, with 850 men, including divers, land and helicopter teams, and many vehicles and equipment.
 The Nucleo Sommozzatori of Genoa, with eight personnel, were used in the basin in front of the Busche Dam, to dredge for bodies and drums of toxic substances (61 cyanide drums), with subsequent patrol by immersion and final removal of sludge when the basin was dry.
 Of the nearly 2,000 fatalities, only 1,500 bodies were recovered and recomposed, of which half were beyond identification.

 In the Piave Valley the wave destroyed the villages of Longarone, Pirago, Rivalta, Villanova, and Faè, killing approximately 2,000 people and turning the land below the dam into a flat expanse of mud with an impact crater 60 m deep and 80 m wide.
 Many small villages near the landslide along the lakefront suffered damage from a giant displacement wave.
 Villages in the territory of Erto e Casso and the village of Codissago, near Castellavazzo, were largely destroyed.

 Estimates of the dead range from the official estimate of 1,917 to 2,500 people.
 About 350 families lost all family members.
 Most of the survivors had lost relatives and friends along with their homes and belongings.
-The dam itself was largely undamaged.
+The dam was largely undamaged.
 The top 1 m or so of masonry was washed away, but the basic structure remained intact and is standing today.